oliora/ppconsul/README.md

 ### Run Tests

-Build it first as described above then run
 ```bash
 ctest -C Release
 ```

 If Makefile generator was used then you can also do:

 ```bash
 make test
 ```